Tuition for the 11-month (45-week) clinical program is $6,950 (subject to change).

 - the student pays college tuition; WCA Hospital bills the college and also bills the student any difference if WCA tuition exceeds the college tuition.

-Tuition will be billed in two installments; the first payment (Rotation I) is due at the end of October (Fall) and the second payment (Rotation II) is due at the end of February (Spring).
-(Note: the deposit submitted upon acceptance to the School is utilized to pay for the certification exam at the completion of the internship year).
+Tuition will be billed in two installments; the first payment (Rotation I) is due no later than November 15th (Fall) and the second payment (Rotation II) is due no later than March 15th (Spring).
+(Note: the deposit submitted upon acceptance to the Program is utilized to pay for the certification exam at the completion of the program year).

 Checks are to be made out to "WCA Hospital" and payments are to be turned in to the Program Director who will generate a receipt.
 Credit card payments can be made directly to WCA Hospital’s Accounts Payable with proof of receipt turned into the Program Director.
 Paying in installments (see options below) can be done and must be set up with the Assistant Controller soon upon commencing the program.
 All tuition must be paid by the stated/agreed upon deadline(s) or a student will be dismissed from the program.